PhosCity/Aegisub-Scripts/docs/Abacus.md

 ## Add

 This will increase/lower value of selected tags by adding the user specified number.
-If the value is positive, the value will increase and if the value is negative, the value will decrease.
+If the input is positive, the tag value will increase and if the input is negative, the tag value will decrease.

 ## Multiply